Berlin

 Partially Encapsulated Mass Timber

-Sprinklered:
+Sprinklered: No

-Note: The exit stair includes winders, which are not permitted in Canada (except within or serving a single dwelling unit).
+Note: The exit stair configuration includes winders, which are not permitted in Canada (except within or serving a single dwelling unit).

 R50